rssh/scala-gopher/README.md

     .inB.distribute( _.hashCode )
  ```

-  will set port `inA` be duplicated in replicas (i.e. message, sended to container port `inA` will be receivded by each instance) and routing messages from `inB` will be distributed by hashcode: i.e. if message with same hashcode will be directed to same replica instance.
+  will set port `inA` be duplicated in replicas (i.e. message, send to container port `inA` will be receivded by each instance) and messages from `inB` will be distributed by hashcode: i.e. message with same hashcode will be directed to same replica instance.
 This is useful when we keep in replicated transputer some state information about messages.

   Stopping and recovering of replicated transformer is the same as in `par` (i.e. stopping/failing of one instance will cause stopping/failing of container)

-  Also note, that we can receive sequence of replicated instances with help of `ReplicateTransformer.replicated` methods.
+  Also note, that we can receive sequence of replicated instances with the help of `ReplicateTransformer.replicated` methods.

 ## Unsugared interfaces

-   It's not worse to know that exists gopher API without macro-based syntax sugar.
+   It is not worse to know that exists gopher API without macro-based syntax sugar.

       (
        new ForeverSelectorBuilder(gopherApi)